stevegt/goalmap/examples/food.md

   - make dinner
     - buy ingredients
       - find recipe
-      - make income
+      - earn income
     - have a place to cook
       - pay electric bill
-        - make income
+        - earn income
           - help someone who can pay you
             - learn how to help others
       - buy stove
-        - make income
+        - earn income
       - buy pots and pans
-        - make income
+        - earn income
-      - pay rent or buy a houe
+      - pay rent or buy a house
-        - make income
+        - earn income